Last Updated: December 26, 2022

-According to EPA, a brownfield is a site where redevelopment is complicated by possible presence of a hazardous substance, pollutant, or environmental contaminant.
+According to the U.S. Environmental Protection Agency (EPA) definition, a brownfield is a site where redevelopment is complicated by possible presence of a hazardous substance, pollutant, or environmental contaminant.

 The problem with ignoring brownfields is that developers walk quickly in the other direction if they even